 The same year the Oregon Trail began, the fax machine was patented by Scottish inventor Alexander Bain.
 Then, three years later, in 1846, he actually created it.
 At the time, it was not referred to as a fax machine, but a facsimile machine.
 He used a clock to synchronize the movement of two pendulums, which would then scan each line of the message during that process.

-You might think that the minute anyone heard The Beatles perform, their talent and allure would be immediately recognized and awards.
+You might think that the minute anyone heard The Beatles perform, their talent and allure would be immediately recognized and awarded.
 Well, not exactly: the Liverpool band were actually turned down by Decca Records after an audition on January 1st, 1962.
 Producer Dick Rowe was apparently unimpressed with the Fab Four.
 However, five months later, The Beatles were signed by George Martin at Parlophone—and the rest is history.
-And for more musical trivia you'll want to tune your ears to, here are 40 Facts About Music That Really Sing.

 And you thought you had enemies.
 Per reporting by the BBC, Fidel Castro, the former Cuban dictator, had more than 600 plots against him during his regime.
 Most were plots against his life, but some—like the idea to spike him with LSD right before he went on radio, she'd sound nuts—were meant only to destabilize his rule.

 A best-seller was once written by a nine-year-old.

 Talk about impressive.
 In 1890, nine-year-old Daisy Ashford wrote a novel that she then proceeded to forget about.
 She stopped writing fiction altogether at 13.
 Around 28 years later, after her mother passed away, Ashford and her sisters found the manuscript in a drawer.
 Long story short, the novel (The Young Visitors) was picked up by a publisher and went on to become a bestseller.

 King Tut's parents were siblings.